SCHEME: Scalable Channel Mixer for Vision Transformers: Experimental Results

 {\bf SCHEME with other ViTs:} Figure \ref{scheme-other-vit} shows the Accuracy-Throughput curves for various SCHEME models obtained by replacing the MLP blocks of popular ViT architectures.
-It shows that SCHEME improves the accuracy for a fixed throughput, the throughput for a fixed accuracy, or both.
-The gains can be substantial, e.g. about $1\%$ accuracy gain (constant throughput) for the fastest transformer or speed gains of up to $20\%$ at constant accuracy.
-This shows that SCHEME benefits various ViT backbones, not just the MetaFormer.
+Table \ref{tab:archbackbones} in Appendix shows the detailed accuracy-latency comparisons of SCHEME with recent ViTs.
+The table shows the results for 12 different ViT backbones ranging from small (7.5 M) to large (143 M) models.
+It shows that SCHEME outperforms the baseline ViT models across on all 12 models either in accuracy or throughput.
+This demonstrates that SCHEME improves the accuracy for a fixed throughput or the throughput for a fixed accuracy, or both.
+The gains can be substantial, e.g. about $\textbf{1.5\%}$ accuracy gain (constant throughput) for the fastest transformer or speed gains of up to $\textbf{20\%}$ at constant accuracy.
+The table also shows that SCHEME is effective when scaling the model size as seen with SCHEME-ViT Large model.
+This shows that SCHEME benefits various ViT backbones and not just the MetaFormer.

 {\bf Semantic Segmentation:} Table \ref{tab:semantic} compares the semantic segmentation performance of two SCHEMEformer models using the semantic FPN framework \cite{panopticfeaturepyramid} to various SOTA models of similar complexity, on ADE20K.
 Since we do not not have access to the throughput of most models, we report only parameter sizes and FLOPS.
 In each section of the table, the remaining models have comparable or larger FLOPs and model size but lower accuracy than the corresponding SCHEMEformer.
 For example, SCHEMEformer-44-e8-S12 achieves 40.9\% mIoU, which is 5.2/3.7 points higher than the PvT-Tiny/PoolFormer-S12, which both have comparable size and FLOPs.
 Similarly, the S24 model outperforms PoolFormer-M36 using only 41\% of its parameters.
 To demonstrate the applicability of SCHEME to larger models, we also present a comparison of the SCHEME version of the DaViT-Tiny using the UperNet framework~\cite{xiao2018unified}.
 While the DaViT-Tiny is already the best model in the table, the use of the SCHEME mixer improves its performance by an additional {\bf 0.8} points.